1. Introduction#

 return D0 * np.exp(-activation_energy / (k_B * temperature))

-This function takes activation_enery (eV) and temperature (K) as inputs and returns the corresponding diffusion coefficient.
-Recall that the units of the exponential term have to cancel out, so \(D_{ion}\) takes the same units as \(D_0\).
-Now let’s use it:
+This function takes activation_energy (eV) and temperature (K) as inputs and returns the corresponding diffusion coefficient.
+Recall that the units of the exponential term cancel out, so \(D_{ion}\) takes the same units as \(D_0\).
+Now let’s use the function:

 This value tells us the likelihood that each attempt has of overcoming the thermodynamic barrier for ionic diffusion.
 Decrease the temperature to 100 K and see the difference.

 Now let’s take advantage of the function to make a plot.
 We will use the numpy function linspace, which is documented over here.
-It simply generates 100 numbers evenly spaced between 100 and 1000 to represent the temperature range.
+It is used here to generate 100 numbers evenly spaced between 100 and 5000 that represent the temperature range of our “experiments”.

 import matplotlib.pyplot as plt